wedaa/LongTail-Log-Analysis/README.md

 New SSHD Installation, The Easy Way
 --------------
-Make sure you have zlib-devel and openssl-devel installed on your system (plus make, gcc, etc)
+RHEL -- Make sure you have zlib-devel and openssl-devel installed on your system (plus make, gcc, etc).
+(The following commands are for RHEL, CentOS, Fedora Core.)

 	yum install zlib-devel # For the openssh honeypot yum install openssl-devel # For the openssh honeypot yum install policycoreutils-python # This gives you semanage

+BEAGLEBONE BLACK, rev C (Based on Debian Wheezy) -- All the packages required are allready installed on the BeagleBone.

+RASPBERRY PI (Based on Debian) -- I don't have a Raspberry Pi to test with.
+It "should" work but I don't know what additional packages may be required.

 The EASY way: Run install_openssh.sh from the repository.
 It will download openssh, modifiy the appropriate source files,